-Any student whose enrollment at any ABA-approved law school has been terminated for academic reasons may be readmitted after the lapse of two full academic years as an entering first-year student as if he or she were enrolling in the School of Law for the first time.
+Any student whose enrollment at any ABA-approved law school has been terminated for academic reasons may be readmitted as an entering first-year student as if he or she were enrolling in the School of Law for the first time.
 Such applications for readmission shall be in the jurisdiction of the Admissions Committee.
-Neither the Admissions Committee, the Petitions Committee, nor the administration may waive the two-year interval requirement.
-The application for readmission must be submitted by April 15 during the second year of academic absence.
+Any applicant who is seeking readmittance to law school must explain in writing to the Committee (1) the reasons that the applicant was terminated from law school and (2) the steps the applicant has taken or plans to take to address those reasons.